-Waning Trust in Supreme Court and a Divided Public on Abortion Converge
+Waning Trust in the Supreme Court and a Divided Public on Abortion Converge

 Accordingly, the Supreme Court has hit a record low in the public’s mind, with only 40% approval in its performance, according to Gallup.
 And in the span between July and September of this year—a period that saw Justices interrupt their typically sleepy summer recess to rule against a nationwide eviction moratorium, to reimpose the Trump-era “Remain in Mexico” policy and to allow Texas’ abortion ban to take effect while under legal challenge—the plummet was particularly sharp.
 In fact, a Marquette University Law School poll showed the Court’s approval numbers dropped from 60% to 49% in those three months, as the 6-3 conservative majority seemed to be advancing the GOP’s agenda.
 All of this is very bad news for those of us who think public confidence in institutions matters.

 The question of abortion isn’t one that has shown much a shift over time.
 With the exception of a span in the 1990s, the number of Americans who say abortion should be illegal in all circumstances has held around 20%.
-The remaining 80% have fluxated on the conditions under which women should be allowed to seek legal abortions, but roughly half tell pollsters that abortion should be legal in all cases and one-third say it should be legal under certain circumstances.
+The remaining 80% have fluctuated on the conditions under which women should be allowed to seek legal abortions, but roughly half tell pollsters that abortion should be legal in all cases and one-third say it should be legal under certain circumstances.
 Decades of activism since Roe hasn’t really changed this ratio.
-Even among Republicans, still isn’t a majority; just 46% of those who identify as Republicans or lean that way told Gallup that they want Roe to fall.
+Even among Republicans, opposition to abortion rights still isn’t a majority position; just 46% of those who identify as Republicans or lean that way told Gallup that they want Roe to fall.

 But as the Supreme Court, lower courts and state legislatures have moved to take novel approaches to limit abortions, Americans are waking up to the stakes.
 It’s no longer the stuff of fundraising emails or extreme rhetoric at nominating conventions.
 The prospect of abortions rights’ limits is real, as TIME’s Charlotte Alter notes.
 Women, in particular, are telling pollsters at record levels that they would only support candidates who share their views on abortion rights, and the posture is consistent regardless of political party.
 Women made up 52% of the electorate last year and their views cannot be ignored.